dasher-project/dasher-web/Keyboard/readme.md

     You might have to build the Captive Web View target separately before you can build the custom keyboard.

+## Android Custom Keyboard

+- There is a dependency on the captive-web-view subproject.
+First run the Gradle task 'forAndroid -> Tasks -> upload -> uploadArchives' in the 'captive-web-view' subproject to generate a local maven repo to satisfy the dependency.

+- To make the Dasher keyboard available on a device or simulator, open Android settings on the device (ususally by swiping down from the top and tapping the cog icon), and then search for 'Virtual Keyboard'.
+Tap 'Manage keyboards' and enable the 'Dasher Keyboard'.

+- You can switch to the Dasher custom keyboard by tapping a text field to present a standard keyboard and then tap the keyboard icon in the bottom right.
+Select 'Dasher Keyboard' in the alert.

 License
 =======